Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: -User Gaussian MAC with Minimum Energy Rate

 \subsection{Channel Model}

-Consider the two-user memoryless G-MAC with an EH as shown in Fig.~\ref{FigMAC-FB}.
-At each channel use $t\in \mathbb{N}$, $X_{1,t}$ and $X_{2,t}$ denote the real symbols sent by transmitters~1 and~2, respectively.
+Consider the $K$-user memoryless Gaussian multiple access channel (G-MAC) with an energy harvester (EH), with an arbitrary number of users $K\geqslant 2$, as shown in Fig.~\ref{FigMAC-FB}.
 Let $n \in \mathds{N}$ be the blocklength.
-The symbols $X_{i,1}, \ldots, X_{i,n}$ satisfy an expected average \emph{input power constraint}

-where the expectation is over the message indices and where $P_i$ and $P_{i,\max}$ denote respectively the average transmit power and the maximum average power of transmitter~$i$ in energy units per channel use, for $i\in\{1,2\}$.
+At each channel use $t\in \{1,\dots, n\}$ and for any $i\in \{1,\dots, K\}$, let $X_{i,t}$ denote the real symbol sent by transmitter~$i$.
 The receiver observes the real channel output

 and the EH observes